 The value of all nonexempt resources shall be determined at equity value.
-Refer to the definition of Broad-Based Categorical Eligibility (BBCE) in Chapter 2.

 If ownership of a nonexempt resource is questionable, the worker will verify.
 Similarly, the value of a nonexempt resource will be verified if questionable.

 The worker may convert assessed value, obtain an appraisal, determine the going rate in the community, or use any other method which would reasonably establish the current market value.
 Subtract the amount of any encumbrance (mortgage, loan, etc.) from the current market value to determine the equity value.
 Refer to Chapter 5 for explanation of countable and excluded resources.